How Much Does a Tiny House Cost?

 Factors in Calculating the Cost to Build a Tiny House

-Just as traditional houses vary in cost from community to community, so do tiny houses.
-Among the primary tiny-house cost considerations are the size of the tiny house, its design, and whether it will sit on a foundation.
+Just as the traditional cost to build a house will vary depending on several factors, so can the average cost of a tiny house.
+Those wondering “How much does it cost to build a tiny house?” will need to consider the size of the tiny house, its design, and its foundation setup.
 Additional factors include the possibility of needing permits and inspections, as well as the cost of the materials and appliances.

 Tiny houses come in two main types: One type is portable and constructed on a trailer, and the other is permanent and built on a traditional foundation.
+According to Justin Draplin, founder and CEO of ECLIPSE Cottages, “Mobility is the primary advantage of tiny homes on Wheels (THOW).
+This allows you to relocate and explore different areas based on your preferences and needs.”
 Portable tiny houses are more common because they don’t have to meet the minimum square footage requirements usually required in conventional developments.
 They are also quite heavy and will need a trailer that’s beefy enough to support their weight.
-Expect to pay an additional $4,500 to $9,000 for a suitable trailer.
+Customers can expect to pay an additional $4,500 to $9,000 for a suitable trailer.
 Tiny houses on trailers are considered “personal property” and are not subject to real estate property taxes, but they may be subject to other taxes.

+“The biggest issue THOW buyers and owners find is that it is easier to find a place to park these if you have land or can find a tiny-home village in a desired area,” says Draplin.
+This is why some homeowners may find it preferable to opt for a tiny home on a foundation.
 Tiny houses on foundations are treated as conventional homes and taxed at the same rate by the local tax assessor’s office.
-Tiny houses on foundations will incur several additional costs, including the price to construct the foundation, which typically adds about $5,000 to $8,000 to the cost.
-Tiny-house owners may also face additional community costs like homeowner association (HOA) fees, depending on their location.
+Tiny houses on foundations will incur several additional costs, including the price to construct the foundation, which typically adds about $5,000 to $8,000 or $4 to $7 per square foot to the cost.
+There are even some tiny-house villages popping up where buyers can purchase a home in a neighborhood of other tiny houses.
+Tiny-house owners may also face additional community costs like homeowners association (HOA) fees, depending on their location.

 The size of the tiny house is a significant factor in calculating the overall cost.
-No matter what type of house you have constructed, whether it’s conventionally sized or tiny, you’ll pay on average between $100 and $200 per square foot.
+No matter what type of house is being constructed, whether it’s conventionally sized or tiny, average costs run about $200 to $400 per square foot.
 Strictly speaking, small dwellings are considered “tiny” if they do not exceed 400 square feet of living space, and some can be as small as 60 square feet.
-If that’s too restrictive, consider a traditional small home, which is defined as being less than 1,000 square feet.
+If that’s too restrictive, customers may want to consider a traditional small home, which is defined as being less than 1,000 square feet.
+The chart below shows the average cost of a tiny house based on its size.

 Constructing a foundation for a tiny home will vary in cost from around $5,000 to $8,000 or more.
 In general, a tiny house built on a foundation will run $35,000 to $68,000, although costs could go much higher.
 To pour a foundation, the tiny-house owner will also need to purchase the lot or land, which can add substantially to the final cost and is something tiny-house fans might not initially consider.